ojasbhanarkar04/shipping-container-loading-optimization/README.md

 It uses Rectpack, a Python library containing a collection of algorithms to solve 2D knapsack problems, for packing boxes of different sizes in the most space-optimized manner inside the shipping container.

 One of the enhancements done to Samir's code was to use CSV file input over manual input.
 The file has the following fields: Container, Delivery Number, Box Number, BoxDims.
-In a real-world scenario, an ERP database could be leveraged to fetch this data into the CSV file before further processing.
+In a real-world scenario, a supply chain ERP database could be leveraged to fetch this data into the CSV file before further processing.

 <img width="498" alt="containerinfoCSV" src="https://github.com/ojasbhanarkar04/shipping-container-loading-optimization/assets/166156913/1f280da8-4466-41cc-af73-ef8c696e0901">